Homogeneous Sobolev and Besov spaces on special Lipschitz domains and their traces: Introduction

-In the scope of non-linear partial differential equations (even on the whole space), one has to be clear about the definition of homogeneous function spaces.
-Usually, the elements of homogeneous function spaces, such as homogeneous Sobolev and Besov spaces, are given as equivalence classes of tempered distributions modulo polynomials denoted by $\bigslant{\eus{S}'(\mathbb{R}^n)}{\mathbb{C}[x]}$, as in \cite[Chapter~6,~Section~6.3]{BerghLofstrom1976}, \cite[Chapter~5]{bookTriebel1983} or \cite[Chapter~2]{bookSawano2018}.
+In the context of non-linear partial differential equations (even on the whole space), one has to be clear about the definition of homogeneous function spaces.
+Typically, elements of homogeneous function spaces, such as homogeneous Sobolev and Besov spaces, are defined as equivalence classes of tempered distributions modulo polynomials, denoted by $\bigslant{\mathcal{S}'(\mathbb{R}^n)}{\mathcal{P}(\mathbb{R}^n)}$, as in \cite[Chapter~6,~Section~6.3]{BerghLofstrom1976}, \cite[Chapter~5]{bookTriebel1983}, or \cite[Chapter~2]{bookSawano2018}.

-However, in that case, it is not clear what would be the actual meaning of homogeneous function spaces on general domains (even smooth), since one cannot perform a composition with the change of coordinates, even in the case of a smooth bent half-space.
+This construction, modulo polynomials, proves unsuitable for nonlinear partial differential equations for several reasons, as discussed in \cite[Introduction]{Gaudin2022}.
+We also present further reasons in this section.
+Notably, according to \cite{Bourdaud1988, Bourdaud2013}, \cite[Chapter~2,~Section~2.4]{Triebel2015}, and \cite[Chapter~2,~Section~2.4.3]{bookSawano2018}, it is not clear that one can canonically choose the polynomial part to obtain an element of $\mathcal{S}'(\mathbb{R}^n)$ in an independent way of the Sobolev index of the considered function spaces.